-2. Monitoring
+2. Monitoring -

 - a.
-Fuel Flow: Each emergency diesel engine gen-set (Ref.
+Fuel Flow: Each engine gen-set (Ref.
 Nos.
-1 through 35) shall be equipped with a device to continuously measure and record individual fuel consumption (in gallons) for each engine gen-set. - b.
-Engine Operating Hours: Each emergency diesel engine gen-set (Ref.
+Generator 1 through 106 and Transitory Generator 1 through 4) shall be equipped with a device to continuously measure and record individual fuel consumption (in gallons) for each engine gen-set. - b.
+Engine Operating Hours: Each engine gen-set (Ref.
 Nos.
-1 through 35) shall be equipped with a non-resettable hour meter which measures the duration of time that each engine gen-set is operated.
+Generator 1 through 106 and Transitory Generators 1 through 4) shall be equipped with a non-resettable hour meter which measures the duration of time that each engine is operated.

-Each monitoring device (as required in a. and b. above) shall be observed by the permittee with a frequency of not less than once each day the emergency diesel engine gen-set is operated.
+Each monitoring device (as required in a. and b. above) shall be observed by the permittee with a frequency of not less than once each day the engine gen-set is operated.
 The permittee shall keep a log of these observations.

 Each monitoring device shall be installed, maintained, calibrated (as appropriate), and operated in accordance with approved procedures which shall include, as a minimum, the manufacturer's written requirements or recommendations.
-The details of the monitoring device calibrations are to be arranged with the Regional Air Compliance Manager of the DEQ's Northern Regional Office (NRO).
+The details of the monitoring device calibrations are to be arranged with the Regional Air Compliance Manager of the DEQ's NRO.

-Each monitoring device shall be provided with adequate access for inspection and shall be in operation when the engine gen-sets are operating.
-(9VAC5-80-1180 D)
+Each monitoring device shall be provided with adequate access for inspection and shall be in operation when the engines are operating.
+(9VAC5-80-1180 D and 9VAC5-50-20 C) [5/8/2024]

-OPERATING/EMISSION LIMITATIONS
+OPERATING LIMITATIONS

-- 3. Emergency Power Generation The emergency diesel engine gen-sets (Ref.
+- 3. Emergency Power Generation The engine gen-sets (Ref.
 Nos.
-1 through 35) shall only be operated in the following modes: - a.
+Generator 1 through 106 and Transitory Generator 1 through 4) shall only be operated in the following modes: - a.
 In situations that arise from sudden and reasonably unforeseeable events where the primary energy or power source is disrupted or disconnected due to conditions beyond the control of an owner or operator of a facility including: - i.
 A failure of the electrical grid; - ii.
 On-site disaster or equipment failure; or - iii.
 Public service emergencies such as flood, fire, natural disaster, or severe weather conditions. - b.
 For participation in an ISO-declared emergency, where an ISO emergency is: - i.
 An abnormal system condition requiring manual or automatic action to maintain system frequency, to prevent loss of firm load, equipment damage, or tripping of system elements that could adversely affect the reliability of an electric system or the safety of persons or property; - ii.
 Capacity deficiency or capacity excess conditions; - iii.
 A fuel shortage requiring departure from normal operating procedures in order to minimize the use of such scarce fuel: - iv.
 Abnormal natural events or man-made threats that would require conservative operations to posture the system in a more reliable state; or - v.
 An abnormal event external to the ISO service territory that may require ISO action. - c.
 For scheduled maintenance checks and readiness testing (Scheduled MCRT). - d.
 For unscheduled maintenance, testing, and operational training. - e.
 For the integration operational period, which is the period of time beginning with the first time the affected unit is started on-site and ending when the affected unit is fully integrated with the source's electrical system.